 A Value Stream determines which process to focus on.
 The performance of the Value Stream is much more important to know than the performance of an individual process.
 This is because the Value Stream contains all the processes needed to satisfy a customer demand.

 This Presentation Defines the Components of a Business System:

 This strategic focus is about creating sticky customers and customers appreciate that you deliver exceptional value.
 Lean Six Sigma uses the Voice of the Customer to guide execution, hence, make customers feel special.

 Example: This is an example of a moderate sized town that cares for its citizens.
 Ft.
 Wayne, Indiana repairs a pothole within 24 hours of notification and has an online building permit request system.
 Both of these things strengthen the connection between the citizen and the city provided services.

 Innovation or Product Leadership

-Example: Apple’s innovation Siri allows you to query phone applications for information.
-Competitors have not caught up to this innovation yet.
+Example: Apple’s leading innovation, Siri, allows you to query phone applications for information.
+Consequently, competitors have not caught up to this capability yet.

 The business strategic plan will dictate where to start.
-Depending on resource availability, work could be performed in multiple areas at once.
+As a result of resource availability, work could be performed in multiple areas at once.